 - Back up your files frequently and automatically.
 This won’t prevent a ransomware attack, but it can reduce the damage caused by one.
 Be aware that backups are not foolproof: ransomware may sit idle for weeks until it is triggered, potentially destroying backups.

 - Keep Your Mail Client, Web Browser, and Operating System Updated

-- Invest in a comprehensive, threat-ready email security solution that accurately detects malicious emails - such as ransomware emails - and prevents them from reaching the inbox.
+- Invest in a comprehensive, threat-ready email security solution that accurately detects malicious emails - such as ransomware emails or threatware emails - and prevents them from reaching the inbox.